Asteinhart/100_days/README.md

 day 19: pudding cohort pitch

+day 20: edits to political donations chart to fit in container pt 1

 - day x: maybe some html/css/js learning again for a little
   - [Getting Started with the Web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web)